More House School, Frensham: History

-Mr John Clarke Dawson was appointed as headmaster in 1968.
+John Clarke Dawson was appointed as headmaster in 1968.
 He was the first headmaster to focus on speech and language therapy. and soon grew the schools size to 85 boys.
 On the morning of 13 July 1972 a fire broke out.
 The Farnham Herald reported that the fire had started in the staff room and that five dormitories, alongside the headmaster's house, were lost.
-Luckily, all the boys managed to escape unharmed and by 1974, the rebuilding was completed.
+All the boys escaped unharmed and by 1974, the rebuilding was completed.

 In 1977 Mr Brian became headmaster.
 In 1983 the school applied for status as a 'special school' and by March 1984 the registration was complete.
 By Lent 1983 there were 100 boys in the school.

 Mr Mullen became headmaster in 1989.

-In 1993, Mr Barry Hugget became headmaster.
+In 1993, Barry Hugget became headmaster.
 Over his tenure, the school would increase its roll to 470 boys from having been 90 in 1993.
 In 2012 a sixth form was added and construction started on a sixth form wing.
 For a short time the school had go-cart races down the hill until a boy crashed into a pavilion and another into some watching parents.
 Princess Alexandra attended the school to open the Bradbury multi-activity and creative arts centre on 6 November 2002.
 On 9 November 2011, the school received a call threatening to commit a school shooting and bombing.
 700 pupils and members of staff were evacuated to the gymnasium, which was secured by armed police.
 Later a 16-year-old boy was arrested on suspicion of making threats to kill and communicating a bomb hoax.
 He had used a pay-as-you-go mobile to make the threat but was identified after a fourth call was made.
 In 2012, a time capsule was planted by pupils in the site.

-In 2015, the current headmaster, Mr Hetherington, was appointed.
-More House has developed strong links through charitable donations, to the Shia primary school, near the city of Moshi in Tanzania.
+In 2015 Mr Hetherington was appointed headmaster.
+More House has developed links through charitable donations, to the Shia primary school, near the city of Moshi in Tanzania.